stanislaw/SoftwareDesignHeuristics/README.md

 - Share only the relevant content—close unrelated applications, especially internal company chats, before presenting to an external audience.
 - If you need to access other files or perform actions outside the presentation, unshare your screen first, complete the task, then reshare only the necessary content.
 - If your team is presenting to an external party, align on the materials beforehand to ensure consistency in messaging.

-## Biases

-### The Working-So-It's-Right Bias

-The issue lies in assuming that a previous solution or setup is correct simply because it works.
-This leads to a lack of scrutiny, where the existing solution or setup is not questioned, and investigations proceed based on a flawed premise.

-### The Fix Bias

-When reviewing a pull request titled "Fixes XYZ," there is a natural tendency to trust the new change more than the existing code.
-This bias arises from the assumption that the previous implementation was flawed simply because it is being replaced.
-As a result, one might overlook the consequences of the fix or fail to rigorously verify the correctness of the new change.

-To mitigate this bias, it's important to evaluate both the old and new implementations with equal scrutiny.
-Consider questions such as:

-- Is the problem being solved accurately identified?
-- Does the new change address the issue without introducing new problems?
-- Are the trade-offs of this fix justified compared to the original implementation?

-By being aware of this bias, reviewers can ensure a more balanced and thorough review process.

-### Resolving Merge Conflict Bias

-Software engineers frequently resolve merge conflicts, and while this task is often trivial, it presents opportunities for introducing subtle bugs.
-One contributing factor is the cognitive bias that favors accepting newly introduced changes over preserving existing behavior.

-The conflict markers (`<<< >>>`) used by Git can obscure important details of the original code, making it easy to unintentionally discard necessary logic.

-A practical approach to mitigating this risk is to slow down and carefully evaluate both conflicting versions.
-Consider not just the new change, but also what might be lost if an existing line or code chunk is removed.
-Reviewing the code in context and testing after resolving conflicts can help prevent unintended regressions.

 ## Documentation